libgd/libgd/src/readme.txt

    void gdImageFilledArc(gdImagePtr im, int cx, int cy, int w, int h, int
-          s, int e, int color, int style) _(FUNCTION)_ gdImageArc is used to draw a partial ellipse centered at the given point, with the specified width and height in pixels.
+          s, int e, int color, int style) _(FUNCTION)_ gdImageFilledArc is used to draw a partial ellipse centered at the given point, with the specified width and height in pixels.
           The arc begins at the position in degrees specified by s and ends at the position specified by e.
 The arc is filled in the color specified by the second to last argument.
 A circle can be drawn by beginning from 0 degrees and ending at 360 degrees, with width and height being equal. e must be greater than s.
           Values greater than 360 are interpreted modulo 360.
-The last argument specifies whether the function should draw a triangular chord (gdImageChord) or the more frequently desired pie slice (gdImagePie).
+The last argument is a bitwise OR of the following possibilities:

+          + gdArc
+          + gdChord
+          + gdPie (synonym for gdChord)
+          + gdNoFill
+          + gdEdged

+          gdArc and gdChord are mutually exclusive; gdChord just connects the starting and ending angles with a straight line, while gdArc produces a rounded edge. gdPie is a synonym for gdArc. gdNoFill indicates that the arc or chord should be outlined, not filled. gdEdged, used together with gdNoFill, indicates that the beginning and ending angles should be connected to the center; this is a good way to outline (rather than fill) a 'pie slice'.

 ... inside a function ...